 Analysts are explicitly required to comment on ESG issues when a company has a poor ESG rating or when it has faced a severe controversy.

 The UNPRI defines responsible investment as an approach that aims to incorporate environmental, social and governance (ESG) factors into investment decisions, to better manage risk and generate sustainable, long-term returns.
 At Fidelity, responsible investment is an integral part of our investment process.

 ESG stands for Environment, Social and Governance.
 Analysing ESG factors can be a key way to assess the sustainability and social impact of an investment in a company or a business.
 Examples of ESG issues include energy consumption and greenhouse gas emissions, supply-chain risk management, gender diversity, employee productivity, independent board leadership and CEO compensation.

-The UNPRI works with its international network of signatories to put six Principles for Responsible Investment into practice.
+The PRI works with its international network of signatories to put six Principles for Responsible Investment into practice.
 Its goals are to understand the investment implications of environmental, social and governance issues and to support signatories in integrating these issues into investment and ownership decisions.

 In 2016, Fidelity's score in Strategy and Governance increased to A+ and we maintained our A ratings on all equity modules, and scored A+ for our fixed income modules.